The mission of QuNET is to make the communications of the future secure against eavesdropping and tampering.

 The QuNET (Quantum Network) research initiative was founded in 2019 and is scheduled to run for seven years.
 Its goal is to use various technologies to create the foundations and in-house expertise for tap-proof, quantum-based communication networks in Germany and Europe, thus laying the foundation for secure communications of the future.
 It is also intended to lead the way for a future "quantum Internet."
 This is because the transmission of quantum states via optical fibers or free beams can also be used to efficiently interconnect quantum computers.
 The resulting network components must support various protocols and technologies in order to provide the necessary flexibility for future developments.

 The QuNET research initiative is funded by the German Federal Ministry of Education and Research and led by Fraunhofer-Institut für Angewandte Optik und Feinmechanik (IOF), Jena.
-Other project partners are the Fraunhofer-Institut für Nachrichtentechnik (Heinrich-Hertz-Institut HHI), Berlin and the Max-Planck-Institut für die Physik des Lichts (MPL), Erlangen and the Friedrich-Alexander-Universität (FAU), Erlangen-Nürnberg.
+Other project partners are the Fraunhofer-Institut für Nachrichtentechnik (Heinrich-Hertz-Institut HHI), Berlin, the Max-Planck-Institut für die Physik des Lichts (MPL), Erlangen and the Friedrich-Alexander-Universität (FAU), Erlangen-Nürnberg.